 Translators in Programming Languages

-In this article, I am going to discuss What is a Translator and its need in Programming Languages.
-Please read our previous article where we gave an Introduction to Programming Languages.
+In this article, I will discuss What is a Translator and its need in Programming Languages.
+Please read our previous article, which gave an Introduction to Programming Languages.

 What is a Translator?

-Always the user given instructions are English, which is called source code.
-But the computer is not able to understand this source code and the computer understandable code is binary / machine.
-To convert this source code into binary code we are using the interface software called translators.
+The user’s instructions are always in English, which is called source code.
+But the computer cannot understand this source code, and the computer’s understandable code is binary / machine.
+To convert this source code into binary code, we are using the interface software called translators.

-For better understanding please have a look at the following image.
+For a better understanding, please have a look at the following image.